Pistachio frosting is light, creamy, and full of nutty flavor, perfect for topping cakes or adding a soft swirl on your favorite cupcakes.

 Can I freeze mascarpone frosting?

-No, mascarpone frosting does not freeze well as the texture will split once thawed.
+No, mascarpone frosting does not freeze well, as the texture will split once thawed.

-What can I use pistachio mascarpone frosting for?
+What can I use pistachio frosting for?

 It’s perfect for cupcakes, layer cakes, cheesecakes, or even a spoonful on tiramisu and brownies.